-In addition to the events shown below, one of Atlanta's best jazz pianists, Louis Heriveaux, has a nightly trio gig at Houston's Restaurant in Buckhead (2166 Peachtree Rd NW, Atlanta, GA 30309).
+In addition to the above, one of Atlanta's best jazz pianists, Louis Heriveaux, has a nightly trio gig at Houston's Restaurant in Buckhead (2166 Peachtree Rd NW, Atlanta, GA 30309).
 You can catch them Sunday-Thursday from 6:30pm to 9pm and Friday-Saturday from 7pm to 10pm.

 As I mentioned a few months ago, I'm not a big fan of reading album reviews, nor do I wish to write any reviews myself.
 I broke my no-review policy for Melvin Jones' debut CD "Pivot," but I did so reluctantly.
 And frankly, I still haven't quite forgiven Melvin Jones and Mace Hibbard for playing so well on that album.
 On Melvin's next album, I'm hoping for a tune called "Cracked Notes," and it better be filled with them!